aliceliveprojects/WildLoggingDBParent/README.md

 ## Try this too

 Follow along:  it's a good way to experience all the tools and processes, while having something which is easy to test.
+We're assuming you have a GitHub account already.

 ## Plan

 ### Set up identity, tools and services

 1. Create a project identity
+1. Create a new, fresh GitHub repo.
+Clone it locally
 1. Create a Restlet Account
 1. Create a Heroku account
 1. Create an app with a postgres instance, on Heroku